Baroque Performance Institute

 June 18 to July 2, 2017: "Traveling Through the Baroque 1650-1750"

 Application Deadline: May 1

-The Baroque Performance Institute, the premiere summer workshop focusing on baroque instruments and voice, will mark its 45th season of preparing musicians to perform some of the great works on period instruments.
-Learn from faculty and resident artists, and participate in master classes, recitals, and student concerts to practice baroque techniques and gain a greater appreciation of this unique musical genre.
-The institute takes its theme this year from the presentation of two pillars of the German baroque repertoire, George Frideric Handel's Opus 3 Concerti Grossi and Johann Sebastian Bach’s B Minor Mass, and study of the context around their premieres.
+The Oberlin Baroque Performance Institute, the premiere summer workshop focusing on baroque instruments and voice, will mark its 46th year of preparing musicians to perform some of the great works on period instruments.
+Learn from faculty and resident artists, and participate in master classes, ensembles, and student concerts to practice baroque techniques and gain a greater appreciation of this unique musical genre.

 The Baroque Performance Institute (BPI) is open to musicians of any level of experience on baroque instruments or voice.
 You'll be exposed to expert coaching, master classes, and opportunities to collaborate and perform with other musicians.
 The session concludes with a student concert of music learned during the institute.
 Additionally. the Conservatory of Music has a large collection of instruments available to be used by participants.